Tommy Giles Rogers Jr.

-Tommy Giles Rogers (born December 30, 1980 in Morganton, North Carolina) is an American musician, most notable for being the lead vocalist, keyboardist and lyricist of the American progressive metal band Between the Buried and Me, which he co-founded in 2000.
+Tommy Giles Rogers (born December 30, 1980) is an American musician, most notable for being the lead vocalist, keyboardist and lyricist of the progressive metal band Between the Buried and Me, which he co-founded in 2000.
 His vocal style combines death growls and screams with peaceful clean singing melodies, sometimes including falsetto.
 In 2005, Stylus Magazine named Rogers one of the three most versatile rock singers at the time.

-Musical career
+Career

 Rogers grew up playing guitar but he sang for a hardcore punk band named Soul Integrity in high school.
-In 1999, he became the guitarist for the metalcore band, Prayer for Cleansing; when they disbanded, Rogers co-founded the progressive metal band Between the Buried and Me in 2000.
+In 1999, he became the guitarist for the metalcore band Prayer for Cleansing; when they disbanded, Rogers co-founded the progressive metal band Between the Buried and Me in 2000.
 Although he intended to be their guitar player at first, the band could not find a vocalist which prompted him to take that role.
 After acquiring a full lineup, Between the Buried and Me released their three-song demo and then their self-titled debut album in 2002.
 In 2004, Rogers released a self-titled debut album for his electronica side project, named Giles.
 Rogers was one of the vocalists for the metal band From Here On and has appeared in numerous other musical projects, including the metal band Undying.
 He was part of a clothing line and a small musical duo project with Jacob Troth that is known as Jacob Rogers.

 He has made numerous vocal guest appearances since the success of Between the Buried and Me, such as his featuring on the Devin Townsend Project album Deconstruction and the Ayreon album The Source, portraying The Chemist.

 Rogers recorded a solo album under the name of Thomas Giles, entitled Pulse, which was released February 1, 2011.
 His other solo albums are Modern Noise, released November 25, 2014, Velcro Kid, released November 4, 2016, and Don't Touch the Outside, which was released on November 9, 2018, via Sumerian Records.